yoshidan/google-cloud-rust/pubsub/README.md

 ### Manually

-When you cant use the `gcloud` authentication but you have a different way to get your credentials (e.g a different environment variable) you can parse your own version of the 'credentials-file' and use it like that:
+When you can't use the `gcloud` authentication but you have a different way to get your credentials (e.g a different environment variable) you can parse your own version of the 'credentials-file' and use it like that:

 ```rust